 1/4 tspBlack PepperFresh ground

-When Hot, add ~1 Tbsp Olive Oil to the Instant Pot.
+When the pot is Hot, add ~1 Tbsp Olive Oil to the Instant Pot

-Mix all sauce ingredients, soy sauce, rice wine vinegar, sesame oil, hoisin sauce, black pepper, crushed red pepper, and corn starch.
+Mix all sauce ingredients: soy sauce, rice wine vinegar, sesame oil, hoisin sauce, black pepper, crushed red pepper, and corn starch in a small mixing bowl, set aside

-When the instant pot beeps, release the pressure and remove the lid.
+When the instant pot beeps, release the pressure and when the pin drops, remove the lid

-Put the lid back on and let it sit for 5-7 minutes or until the vegetables are the softness you like them.
-I like the vegetables a little crisp so I do 5 minutes.
+Put the lid back on and let it sit for 5-7 minutes or until the vegetables are the softness you like, I like the vegetables a little crisp so I do 5 minutes.

 Serve chow mein with any kind of Asian main dishes or have chow mein by itself.
 The Ramen noodles are more fun to eat then the traditional chow mein noodles and are more likely to be eaten by picky eaters.